HathorNetwork/this-week-in-hathor/_posts/2020-05-01-this-week-in-hathor-2.md

 any errors in this week's issue, [please submit a PR](https://github.com/HathorNetwork/this-week-in-hathor){:target="_blank"}.

-This one took a bit longer than it should, while the first one was bareley publicized.
-For that reason it will contain all that happened after the previous issue.
-Expect them to be release regularly soon.

 ## News & Blog Posts

 - [Ethereum x Hathor: comparing token platforms](https://medium.com/hathor-network/ethereum-x-hathor-comparing-token-platforms-ca898a593477){:target="_blank"}